m1k3/m1k3.github.io/_posts/2014-03-21-ember-todomvc-rails.md

 ---
-layout: post
 title:  "Ember and TodoMVC on Rails on Sitepoint"
 categories: javascript mvc rails promotion
 ---

-I've written an article on [Ember and TodoMVC on Rails](http://www.sitepoint.com/ember-todomvc-rails/).
+I've written an article on [Ember and TodoMVC on Rails](https://www.sitepoint.com/ember-todomvc-rails/).
 Go check it out.